atude/notes/aws/services.md

 - **Types of load balancers**:
   - **Application Load Balancer**: HTTP/HTTPS
     - Routes requests based on HTTP headers and type of request
+    - Supports routing of access logs into an S3 bucket
   - **Network Load Balancer**: TCP - High performance
     - High performance for low latencies, but expensive
   - **Classic Load Balancer**: HTTP/HTTPS and TCP - Legacy
     - Supports some HTTP headers (e.g. `X-Forwarded-For`)
 - **`X-Forwarded-For` Header**: Includes IPv4 address of destination user
 - **Gateway Timeout Error (504)**:
-  - May be caused by ELB unable to connect to service/app or crash in apps.
+  - May be caused by ELB unable to connect to service/app or crash in apps

 ## Route 53